-The original Colgate system, constructed in 1899 had trestle wood flumes, and wood stave, cast iron, and riveted steel pipes.
+The original Colgate Powerhouse system, constructed in 1899 had trestle wood flumes, and wood stave, cast iron, and riveted steel pipes.
 The majority of California hydroelectric facilities of this period had pipes of lap-riveted steel.
-The system ran for a total of 10 miles, bringing water from the Browns Valley Irrigation District flume to the new powerhouse.
-(JRP and Caltrans 2000:61-62; Coleman 1952:140).
-The new, larger Colgate flume was constructed above the old Browns Valley flume and operated from 1899 to 1941 (Coleman 1952:208).
-Although the Colgate plant is located on the Middle Fork of the Yuba River, its water supply is diverted from the North Fork.
+The system ran for a total of 10 mi, bringing water from the Browns Valley Irrigation District flume to the powerhouse (Coleman 1952:140; JRP and Caltrans 2000:61-62).
+The new, larger Colgate Powerhouse flume was constructed above the old Browns Valley flume and operated from 1899 to 1941 (Coleman 1952:208).
+Although the Colgate Powerhouse was located on the Middle Yuba River, its water supply came from the North Yuba River.
 The original timber crib head dam was washed out in 1904, and a stone and mortar dam was constructed to replace it in December of that same year (Fowler 1923:156).
-An auxiliary water supply was provided to the Colgate forebay by a flume of wood stave pipe connected to Lake Francis, a reservoir formed by a dam on nearby Dobbins Creek.
-The water was brought to the powerhouse from the forebay through two 30-inch penstocks, which were later increased to five penstocks (JRP and Caltrans 2000:59).
+An auxiliary water supply was provided to the Colgate Powerhouse forebay by a flume of wood stave pipe connected to Lake Francis, a reservoir formed by a dam on nearby Dobbins Creek.
+The water was brought to the powerhouse from the forebay through two 30-in. penstocks, which were later increased to five penstocks (JRP and Caltrans 2000:59).